rajsite/i3-docs/README.md

 - LabVIEW Project file (.lvproj) that organizes the VIs for your project

 ## Set-up (one-time)
-1. In a directory create an `.i3-docs.ini` file (preferably the root of the project or root of the repository)
+1. Create a `package.json` file (preferably the root of the project or root of the repository)

+   The i3-docs project is managed using the Node Package Manager (npm).
+A `package.json` file is used to hold configuration settings for use by npm (such as the version of i3-docs being used).

+   1. Open a command prompt in the project folder.
+   2. Run the command:

+      `npm init`
+   3. Follow along with the prompt to create the `package.json` file.
+The defaults are usually good enough.

+2. Install the `i3-docs` npm package

+   In a command prompt in the folder containing `package.json` run the following command:

+   `npm install i3-docs --save-dev`

+   The `devDependencies` section of `package.json` should be updated to include `i3-docs` at the latest version.
+You should also see a folder named `node_modules` appear in the directory next to `package.json`.

+   Note: If you are using a source code control system you may want to add an entry to *ignore* the `node_modules` folder.
+For example, on git you would add `/node_modules` to the `.gitignore` file.

+3. Create an `.i3-docs.ini` file (preferably in the same folder as the `package.json` file made above).
+   The `.i3-docs.ini` file contains all of the configuration settings for generating the docs.

+   1. Open a command prompt in the folder containing the `package.json` file
+   2. Run the command:

+      `node_modules\.bin\i3-docs init`
+   3. This will create an `i3-docs.ini` file in the directory it was run.
+See the following for how to configure the individual sections of the configuration file.

-   The `.i3-docs.ini` file will have the following sections:
+4. The `.i3-docs.ini` file will have the following sections to modify for your project:

    - `[project_files]` a named list of relative paths from .i3-docs.ini to the .lvproj file(s) for your project
    - `[output_directories]` a named list of relative directories where generated output will be placed

-   *NOTE: This directory will be deleted and recreated during runs [due to how files are currently generated](https://github.com/rajsite/i3-docs/issues/6).*
+      *NOTE: The directories listed under the `[output_directories]` section will be deleted and recreated during runs [due to how files are currently generated](https://github.com/rajsite/i3-docs/issues/6).*

-   The names are just used to map values between sections; they don't have any other significance.
+   The names are just used to map values between sections, progress updates, etc. They do not appear in generated content.

    Example `.i3-docs.ini`:
    ```ini